-Buy Now Pay Later (BNPL) is a type of credit agreement offered by a range of businesses when shopping online and in-store.
+Buy Now Pay Later (BNPL), which is sometimes known as in- store credit, is a type of credit agreement offered by a range of businesses when shopping online and in-store.
 BNPL credit allows you to buy goods or services and to spread the cost over a number of months or years.

-Up until recently, BNPL credit was mainly used to buy goods such as kitchen appliances, furniture, televisions etc. and is better known as ‘in-store credit’.
-Now many businesses have started to offer consumers the option to pay for smaller goods such as clothing and footwear using BNPL credit.
+Traditionally, BNPL credit was mainly used to buy goods such as kitchen appliances, furniture, televisions etc. and is often known as in store credit.
+Now many businesses have started to offer this option to pay for smaller goods such as clothing and footwear using BNPL credit.

 How it works